GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

   - samdutton
 ---

-Here you'll find general questions about the Privacy Sandbox that are not covered in any single topic.
+If you have questions about any parts of the Privacy Sandbox, please see the relevant sections of the documentation.

-Contributions are welcome.
-If you have a Privacy Sandbox question that's not answered here:
+Your questions are welcome.
+If you have a Privacy Sandbox question that are not answered anywhere, you can:

 -  File an issue on the explainer repo for the proposal you're asking about.
    Links to these are provided below, and are available from the